Hazardous Waste Program

 - Rural Roots Study

 The Brownfields/Voluntary Cleanup Section addresses and handles brownfields cleanup and redevelopment for the department.
-First established by the state legislature in 1994, Missouri's Brownfields/ Voluntary Cleanup Program is administered by the Hazardous Waste Program's Brownfields/Voluntary Cleanup Section to provide state oversight for voluntary cleanups of properties contaminated with hazardous substances.
+First established by the state legislature in 1994, Missouri's Brownfields/ Voluntary Cleanup Program (BVCP) is administered by the Hazardous Waste Program's Brownfields/Voluntary Cleanup Section to provide state oversight for voluntary cleanups of properties contaminated with hazardous substances.
 Many of the sites entering the BVCP are not heavily contaminated, and are contaminated by sources not addressed by any of Department of Natural Resources' regulatory programs such as Emergency Response, Superfund, Resource Conservation and Recovery Act or Petroleum Storage Tanks.

 Nevertheless, the property owners, business operators, or prospective buyers want the property cleaned up to standards acceptable to the state, and to receive some type of certification of the cleanup from the Missouri Department of Natural Resources.
 This certification can greatly reduce the environmental liability associated with such properties.
 The Hazardous Waste Program's Brownfields/Voluntary Cleanup Section also administers the Dry Cleaning Environmenal Response Trust Fund, also known as the DERT Fund.